Grand Canyon Family Trip Cost: $1,200-$5,500 (2026)

 When to Go for the Best Value

 The cheapest months to visit the Grand Canyon are November through February (excluding Christmas/New Year's week).
-Lodging rates drop 20-30%, the crowds thin dramatically, and the canyon with a dusting of snow is genuinely magical.
+Lodging rates drop 20-30%, the crowds thin dramatically, and the canyon with a dusting of snow is magical.

 The trade-off: cold temperatures (30s-40s°F during the day at the rim), shorter daylight hours, and occasional road closures.
 But the South Rim stays open year-round, and as long as you pack layers and warm gear, winter visits are perfectly doable with kids.
 The Rim Trail stays plowed and accessible.